Badrinath Temple

 Badarinath Temple, also known as Badarinarayana Temple, is a Hindu temple dedicated to Vishnu.
 It is located in the town of Badrinath in Chamoli district of Uttarakhand, India.
 The temple is one of the 108 Divya Desams, sacred to Vaishnavism, where Vishnu is worshipped as Badrinath.
 Due to extreme weather conditions in the Himalayas, the temple is open for six months each year, from late April to early November.
-It is one of the most visited pilgrimage centers of India, having recorded 2.8 million (28 lakh) visits in just 2 months in 2022.
+It is one of the most visited pilgrimage centres of India, having recorded 2.8 million (28 lakh) visits in just 2 months in 2022.
 It is one of the Char Dham pilgrimage sites.

 The image of the presiding deity worshipped in the temple is a 1 ft, the black granite deity of Vishnu in the form of Badrinarayan.
 The deity is considered by many Hindus to be one of eight svayam vyakta kshetras, or self-manifested deities of Vishnu.

 The temple was included in the Uttar Pradesh state government Act No. 30/1948 as Act no. 16,1939, which later came to be known as "Shri Badarinath and Shri Kedarnath Mandir Act".
 The committee nominated by the state government administers both the temples and has seventeen members on its board.